MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctoolbardatetimectrl-class.md

  A pointer to the [SYSTEMTIME](http://msdn.microsoft.com/library/windows/desktop/ms724950) structure to receive the system time information.
 Must not be `NULL`.

 ### Return Value
  If the framework cannot find a toolbar button that matches the command ID `uiCmd`, the return value is zero in the first overload, and GDT_NONE in the other overloads.
-If the toolbar button is found, the return value is the same as the return value from a call to [CMFCToolBarDateTimeCtrl::GetTime](#cmfctoolbardatetimectrl__gettime) on that button.
+If the toolbar button is found, the return value is the same as the return value from a call to [CMFCToolBarDateTimeCtrl::GetTime](#gettime) on that button.
 A return value of zero or GDT_NONE can occur when the button is found, which indicates that the call to `GetTime` did not return a valid date for some other reason.

 ### Remarks
- This method looks for a toolbar button that has the specified command ID and calls [CMFCToolBarDateTimeCtrl::GetTime](#cmfctoolbardatetimectrl__gettime) method on that button.
+ This method looks for a toolbar button that has the specified command ID and calls [CMFCToolBarDateTimeCtrl::GetTime](#gettime) method on that button.

-##  <a name="cmfctoolbardatetimectrl__havehotborder"></a>  CMFCToolBarDateTimeCtrl::HaveHotBorder
+##  <a name="havehotborder"></a>  CMFCToolBarDateTimeCtrl::HaveHotBorder
  Determines whether a border of the button is displayed when a user selects the button.

 ```